madole/madole.github.io/source/_posts/2014-07-16-javascript-toolbox.markdown

 I used Webstorm in a project in my previous job, and I'm not sure whether it was my laptop being substandard or Webstorm being a resource hungry beast but it was slow and sluggish for a JS IDE.
 But, fast forward a year, I'm not sure if it got more efficient or my machine upgrades provide it with the juice it needs but WHOAAA!
-I'm running its on both Fedora 20 and OSX with i5 and i7 processors and 16Gb ram in each, it's the tool I was expecting it to be.
+I'm running it on both Fedora 20 and OSX with i5 and i7 processors and 16Gb ram in each, it's the tool I was expecting it to be.
 Fast, great linting, unmatched intellisense.
 It's a great product.
 Sometimes you can get the feeling it's got too much on screen but it's just a case of finding the configuration that works for you.
 It is loaded with keyboard shortcuts so my advice is to